How to Find The Best IRA Rates

-While CDs (Certificates of Deposits) have a published rate of return, IRAs do not.
-That's because a CD is an investment and an IRA is not.
-An IRA is a type of account.
-Inside the IRA account, you can own various types of investments such as CDs, mutual funds, stocks, etc. The investments will determine the rate of return you earn.
+While Certificates of Deposits (CDs) have a published rate of return, you won't find any published rates for Individual Retirement Accounts (IRAs).
+That's because a CD is an actual investment instrument, unlike an IRA.
+An IRA is an account that holds investments.
+Inside your IRA account, you can own various types of assets such as CDs, mutual funds, stocks, and more.
+The investments you hold will determine the rate of return you earn.

 There's No Such Thing as an IRA Rate

-It's true.
-There is no such thing as an IRA rate.
-It is a misunderstood term.
-An IRA, or Individual Retirement Account, is just that - an account.
-It's not an investment.
+Many people misunderstand how investing in an IRA works.
+It's true; there is no such thing as an IRA rate.
+An IRA is just an account, not an investment.

-The term "IRA" is a label that describes the tax treatment that applies to investments inside of the IRA.
+The term IRA refers to the tax treatment that applies to investments inside of the IRA.
 With IRAs, you don't pay taxes each year on the interest, dividends or capital gains that your IRA investments earn.
-Instead, the investment income accumulates inside the IRA, and you pay taxes at the time you take a withdrawal.
-(Unless it is a Roth IRA in which case withdrawals may be tax-free.)
+Instead, the investment income accumulates inside the IRA, and you pay taxes at the time you take a withdrawal unless you have a Roth IRA, in which case withdrawals may be tax-free.

 Think of an IRA as a bucket.
-Suppose you were asked to estimate the weight of a bucket, but you couldn't see what was in it.
+Suppose you had to estimate the weight of a bucket, but you couldn't see what was in it.
 To come up with an accurate estimate, you would need to know what was in the bucket; air, water, sand, or bricks, for example.

-To estimate the rate of return your IRA may earn you have to look at the performance of the underlying investments you will choose.
+To estimate the rate of return your IRA may earn, look at the performance of the underlying investments you could choose.
+For example:

-- An IRA can own CDs (certificates of deposit) in which case you want to look for the best CD rates.
+- Your IRA can hold CDs (certificates of deposit), in which case you want to look for the best CD rates.

-- An IRA can own treasury securities, or government bonds, in which case the IRA rate will be a combination of the interest rates paid by the underlying bonds that it owns.
+- You can own treasury securities, or government bonds inside your IRA, in which case the IRA rate will be a combination of the interest rates paid by the underlying bonds it holds.

-- An IRA can own mutual funds, in which case you need to decide whether to own stock, bond, or balanced mutual funds, and look at the performance history to determine their past rate of return.
+- Your IRA can hold mutual funds, in which case you need to decide whether to own stock, bond, or balanced mutual funds, and look at the performance history to determine their past rate of return.
 And of course, last year's return does not mean that it is what it will earn this year.

-- An IRA can own individual stocks, and if structured properly, an IRA can even own real estate, as well as just many other types of investments.
+- An IRA can hold individual stocks, and if structured properly, you can even own real estate in your IRA, as well as many other types of investments.

 What to Watch Out For